 But part of the reason Zofran use is so widespread is because doctors often prescribe it for pregnant women suffering from morning sickness.
 Zofran was never approved for this use, making this an “off-label” use of the drug.

-Unfortunately, studies have shown that expecting mothers who take Zofran are at a higher risk for delivering children with birth defects such as heart defects, craniofacial defects like cleft palates, and kidney malformations.
+Unfortunately, studies have shown that expecting mothers who take Zofran are at a higher risk for birth defects such as heart defects, craniofacial defects like cleft palates, and kidney malformations.

 About Zofran and Its Marketing